The Yellow Badge of Cowardge

 "The Yellow Badge of Cowardge" is the twenty-second and final episode of the twenty-fifth season of the American animated television series The Simpsons and the 552nd episode of the series.
 It originally aired on the Fox network in the United States on May 18, 2014.
 It was written by Billy Kimball and Ian Maxtone-Graham and directed by Timothy Bailey.

 In the episode, Bart feels guilty after he wins the annual "last day of school" race around Springfield Elementary School, with help from Nelson, who beats up the frontrunner, Milhouse.
 Meanwhile, Homer tries to bring back Fourth of July fireworks after they are cancelled due to budget cuts.
+Glenn Close guest starred as Mona Simpson and Olympian Edwin Moses appeared as himself.
+The episode received mixed reviews.

 Plot

 In celebration of the last day of school, Bart wakes up his parents by banging pots and pans together.
-The family convenes in the kitchen, where Homer discovers, while reading the local newspaper, that the Fourth of July fireworks has been cancelled as the city does not have enough money.
+The family convenes in the kitchen, where Homer discovers, while reading the local newspaper, that the Fourth of July fireworks have been cancelled as the city does not have enough money.
 Meanwhile, Springfield Elementary hosts their annual Field Day festivities.
 Milhouse reveals to Bart he has been training for the "Race Around the School" event, but Martin overhears this secret.
 Martin then wagers his money on Milhouse to win, potentially bankrupting the bullies because of the tremendously long odds against Milhouse.

 As each student runs during the race, Milhouse leads the pack before Nelson and the bullies plan to sabotage him.
 Nelson waits for Milhouse at the pivotal turn of the race, punching him in the head.
 Bart sees this, but runs ahead of the race to win first place.
 As Bart is rewarded a blue ribbon for his victory, Milhouse emerges from the bushes, having contracted amnesia.
 Bart feels guilty and cannot confess the truth to Milhouse, even at a town ceremony honoring his victory.
 However, when one of the bullies slingshots a rubber band at Milhouse's forehead, he regains his memories and calls out Bart for lying.

 The outraged townspeople chase Bart from the ceremony.
 Bart runs to the retirement home, to seek help from Grandpa, without much luck.
 Meanwhile, elsewhere, Homer enlists the help of a fireworks operator whom he knew as a child to execute a spectacular fireworks display for the town.
 On the Fourth of July, a fight breaks out between them as they are about to begin the celebration.
 The fireworks go awry, yet Bart quickly thinks on his feet to get the town to believe that Milhouse is the modest hero.
 That night, Bart gives his first place ribbon to Maggie.